 Youth Volunteer Opportunities

 Students from 14-18 years of age can apply to volunteer for six weeks during July and August.
 Juniors volunteer for two or three 4-hour shifts each week in a variety of departments.
 Applicants must provide one written reference and have an interview.
 We provide orientation, training, community service hour documentation, references and an ice cream social.
 For more information on becoming a junior volunteer, click here.
+Summer 2014 applications will be accepted beginning March 15, 2014.
+We will contact and interview applicants in April and May.

 The Benefits of Being a Volunteer